|S/Sgt. Walter John Mahr

 School in Melrose Park, Illinois, and Proviso Township

-Maywood.
-He was a member of the
+High School in Maywood, where he was a member of the

 Class of 1940.